 The dosage of morphine sulfate that someone will receive varies based on their type of pain, how severe the pain is and their physical attributes, such as height and weight.
 In immediate-release tablet form, morphine sulfate is available between 15 and 30 mg.
 In extended-release tablet form (which is often used to treat chronic pain), there are many other tablet strengths available, all the way up to 200 mg.

-Other side effects of taking morphine sulfate include: mood changes, hallucinations, severe stomach pain, difficulty urinating and a severe loss of appetite.
+Due to how addictive morphine sulfate can be, the medication is often misused in order to achieve pleasant effects and reduce or eliminate feelings of pain.
+Exceeding a doctor’s recommendation for dosage and frequency can result in an addiction-forming or even an overdose.
+Symptoms of a morphine sulfate overdose include shallow breathing, a slow heartbeat or coma.
+Other side effects of taking morphine sulfate include mood changes, hallucinations, severe stomach pain, difficulty urinating, and a severe loss of appetite.
 Some people might be allergic to the medication and experience itching, swelling or difficulty breathing.
 If any of these effects occur, tell your primary physician immediately.

+Morphine sulfate addiction usually occurs after someone takes the medication for a consistent length of time.
+Even if someone uses the drug as prescribed by their doctor, that person can build a dependence on the substance and become addicted.
 An addiction to morphine sulfate can occur either from a psychological dependence or a physical one.
 Morphine sulfate reduces feelings of pain, which can increase a person’s happiness.
-Taking the drug can cause people to mentally link taking the medication to a pain-free and happy existence, which can create a psychological dependence.
+Taking the drug can cause people to mentally link taking the medication to a pain-free and happy existence, which can create psychological dependence.
 Even if that person does not have a physical reliance on the substance yet, they might feel a need to take morphine sulfate to achieve happiness.

 Physical dependence can occur if the drug is taken consistently and in a large enough dosage.
 When a person takes opioids, the drug attaches to receptors in the brain and releases dopamine (feel-good chemicals), some of which reduce the sensation of pain.
 The release of these chemicals causes the body to become accustomed to the drug’s presence in order to produce enough chemicals to maintain a balance.
 When someone stops taking morphine sulfate, their body reacts negatively through withdrawal symptoms due to a new chemical imbalance that occurs.